hiuprocon/pve/package/Challenge2014/README.txt

     * drive - controlling a car
     * getLoc - getting its location
     * getRev - getting its rotaion angle
-    * seachJewels - getting jewels informations
+    * seachBurdens - getting burdens informations
     * stepForward - steping the simulation process forward
     * sendMessage - sending a message to another car
     * receiveMessages - receiving all messages in own mailbox
     * setWaitTime - controling simulation speed
+    * getElevator1Height - get the height of the elevator1
+    * getElevator2Height - get the height of the elevator2
 Please refer to the next section for more details of those commands.

 All commands are case-sensitive.
 When you send a wrong command (for